ealashwali/ealashwali.github.io/_pages/cv.md

 Work experience
 ======
+* Sep.
+2021 - Present: Deputy Supervisor for the Cyber Security Club
+  * College of Computing & IT at King Abdulaziz University (KAU).
+  * Duties include: Building a cyber security hub for staff and students to raise awareness, conduct activities, and network.

 * Dec.
 2020 - Present: Assistant Professor
   * College of Computing & IT at King Abdulaziz University (KAU).
   * Duties included: Teaching Professonal Computing Issues, Computer Skills, Programming & Problem Solving, and academic advising.